cocos/cocos-docs/en/advanced-topics/engine-customization.md

     > URLError: <urlopen error [SSL: TLSV1_ALERT_PROTOCOL_VERSION] tlsv1 alert protocol version (_ssl.c:590)>
     ```

-- If you get an error like the one below, you can execute `git init` and then execute `gulp init` again.
+- If you get an error like the one below, it's usually because the Cocos2d-x-lite engine folder was downloaded, not cloned from github.
+You can execute `git init` and then rerun `gulp init` again.

     ```bash
     fatal: not a git repository (or any of the parent directories): .git